 Logos Hope is a non-profit venture.
 Income received through donations or sales on board the ships is used to purchase literature, fund port visit costs, and cover vessel expenses, personnel needs and administration.

 Please contact the advance preparation team in the port you’re located in.
-Contact can be found on their Facebook port page.
+You can find out more through our Facebook page.

 All crewmembers on Logos Hope are volunteers and receive no salary.
 You are welcome to apply as a volunteer but will need to raise support to work with us.